Derived deformation theory of algebraic structures: An explicit model via the operad of differentials

 hence inducing a morphism between the corresponding homotopy fiber sequences, so that the two vertical arrows induce equivalences of $L_{\infty}$-algebras at the tangent level, after completion of the derived groups at the appropriate base points.

 The right hand vertical arrow of~\eqref{eq:Def+haut} is just the identity morphism.
-Note that $Di$ is the properad freely generated by a cofibrant \emph{operad}.
-If $O_{\infty}$ is a cofibrant dg operad, then the homotopies between two morphisms $\varphi,\psi:O_{\infty}\rightarrow End_X$ are in bijection with $\infty$-quasi-isotopies in $O_{\infty}-Alg$ between the corresponding $O_{\infty}$-algebras, that is, $\infty$-quasi-isomorphisms whose first level lies in the connected component of the identity in $haut(X)$ \cite[Theorem 5.2.1]{Fre-cyl}.
+Recall that, by \cite[Theorem 5.2.1]{Fre-cyl}, if $O_{\infty}$ is the cobar construction on a $\Sigma$-cofibrant dg cooperad, then the homotopies between two morphisms $\varphi,\psi:O_{\infty}\rightarrow End_X$ are in bijection with $\infty$-quasi-isotopies in $O_{\infty}-Alg$ between the corresponding $O_{\infty}$-algebras, that is, $\infty$-quasi-isomorphisms whose first level lies in the connected component of the identity in $haut(X)$.

 In particular, a loop in $\Omega_{\varphi}O_{\infty}\{X\}$, that is, a self-homotopy of $\varphi$, induces a self-$\infty$-isotopy of $(X,\varphi)$.
 In the particular case where the operad is augmented and $\varphi$ is the trivial $O_{\infty}$-algebra structure on $X$ (that is, it factorizes through the augmentation $O_{\infty}\rightarrow I$), then such a self-$\infty$-isotopy is just a self quasi-isomorphism in the connected component of the identity.
 Consequently, there is a natural map